Giving The Pastor His Props

 (Colossians 1:28-29)

-I want to make a case in this blog that the job of a pastor has to be the most difficult and demanding job there is.
+I want to make a case in this blog that the job of a pastor is arguably the most difficult and demanding job there is.
 Here’s why:

 • Not only does the pastor have to be a person of outstanding moral integrity and godliness…